 The common California Ground Squirrel is found in the northern part of Baja California, throughout California, western Oregon, and central Washington.
-The squirrel measures between 16 to 18 inches in length, including its bushy tail that is about five to seven inches long.
+The squirrel measures between 16”-18” in length, including its bushy tail that is about 5”-7” long.
 A larger ground squirrel, the Rock Squirrel, is found in southern Nevada, Utah, Colorado, Arizona, New Mexico, western Texas, and the panhandle of Oklahoma.
 Ground squirrels den underground.
 They can climb, too.
 These fascinating and adept small mammals are found in agricultural and rural areas as well as in vacant lots and gardens in populated areas.
 They tend to avoid areas that are very moist.

 It helps to approach ground squirrel problems by realizing that ground squirrels were here before us and that they intend no harm to humans.
 They are simply going about their lives with the same basic needs as we have: searching for shelter and safety, finding food, establishing families, and raising their young.
 Many people enjoy watching ground squirrels and give them safe harbor on their property.
 Killing ground squirrels is cruel and pointless because they can soon repopulate a vacated area.